samhy99/COM-304-BladeRF/README.md

 # Homeworks
 There will be two homeworks that will help and prepare you for the project:

-- [HW1: OFDM](notebooks/A_ofdm_lab.ipynb): Introduction OFDM signal modulation.
+- [HW1: Modulation Schemes](notebooks/HW1_Modulation_Schemes.ipynb): In this lab, you will be given 3 misterious signals based on common modulation schemes that you have studied in earlier notebooks.
+Your objective will be to positively identify them and then demodulate them and recover the "secret" message they contain.
 This homework is **graded**.
-- [HW2: Mysterious Modulation](notebooks/B_modulation_schemes.ipynb): In this lab, you will be given 3 misterious signals based on common modulation schemes that you have studied in earlier notebooks.
-Your objective will be to positively identify them and then demodulate them and recover the "secret" message they contain.
+- [HW2: OFDM](notebooks/HW2_OFDM.ipynb): Introduction OFDM signal modulation.
 This homework is **graded**.

 # General Info